 Oils, greases 0.55 (p.
 6)

-These minimum values can still allow for very slippery floors to be installed in areas where they will certainly cause problems, so we recommend pendulum testing to assess the real-world slip resistance and avoid slip accidents on your property.
-A British pendulum standard simply recommends a minimum wet Pendulum Test Value (PTV wet) of 36 or higher for level floors that are liable to get wet in use.
+These minimum values can still allow for very slippery floors to be installed in areas where they will certainly cause problems, so we recommend pendulum DCOF testing to assess real-world slip resistance of flooring and avoid slip accidents on your property.
+The BOT-3000E used in the ANSI A326.3 DCOF Test can suffer from a phenomenon called stiction (the rubber slider sticks to certain polished floors giving erroneous high readings), which allows the machine to give excellent scores to polished concrete and polished stone.
+This could have those fooled by this floor slippage test polishing their pool decks!
+(Talk about a personal injury attorney’s dream come true!?)
+A British pendulum standard simply recommends a minimum wet Pendulum Test Value (PTV wet) of 36 or higher for level floors that are liable to get wet in use for a rating of “low slip potential”.
 However, since 1999 Australia has had a detailed set of PTV wet standards that are specific to many different situations.
 Recommended minimum wet PTV values in that standard range from 12 to 55.

-We suggest that the appropriate Australian Pendulum Test Value minimum, or a minimum for a situation of similar applicability, be applied together with ANSI A326.3 test results for DCOF.
-The objective is to have test data that can both prevent injuries and demonstrate due diligence in a court of law.
+We suggest that the appropriate Australian Pendulum Test Value minimum, or a minimum for a situation of similar applicability, be applied instead of the ANSI A326.3 test results for DCOF.
 ASTM E303-22 is very much similar to the Australian pendulum test now that it was updated and revised in 2022.
-We recommend using ASTM E303 if you must use an American slip resistance test to assess safety.
+We recommend using ASTM E303 to assess floor safety using the latest American slip resistance test.

 Stuck with an existing floor that’s had complaints of slips?
 Coat it with our transparent, long-wearing SparkleTuff™ Anti-Slip Floor Coating.
 It can retain its wet slip resistance after more than a million people have walked across it.
 The floor need only be clean and dry to apply SparkleTuff™ using the roller cover we supply.
 We have yet to find a flooring to which SparkleTuff™ won’t adhere!